ab-shetty/207-Project-Zillow/README.md

 To enhance our neural network model, we used Optuna to optimize key hyperparameters, focusing on:

 * Learning Rate (lr): Determines how quickly the model learns during training.
 We optimized it to balance fast convergence with stability.
-* Resolution of Geographic Features (resolution_in_degrees): Defines the level of detail in geographic data.
+* Resolution of Coordinates (resolution_in_degrees): Defines the level of detail in latitude/longitude.
 We tested different resolutions to find the most effective level of granularity.
 * Number of Epochs (epochs): Specifies how many times the model sees the entire dataset during training.
 We optimized the number to ensure sufficient learning without overfitting.
 * Batch Size (batch): The number of samples processed at once during training.
 We adjusted this to find a good trade-off between computational efficiency and model stability.